 - Affordable – as many different types of tiles are available in vitrified tiles.
 It gives various choices regarding the prices of tiles.
 It starts from Rs 18 to 200 per square feet depending upon the sizes and features.

-Disadvantages of Vitrified Tiles
+Vitrified Tiles Disadvantages

 - Expensive– One of the major disadvantages is that they are more expensive as compared to the cost of ceramic tiles and porcelain tiles.